Hyperlite Stuff/Sack Pillow Overview

-Pillows have always been a challenge for me, waking up throughout the night to restuff the sacks or fluff up the flattened out ball aka my jacket.
-The Hyperlite pillow seemed to be a good solution for a better night’s sleep, and proper sleep can’t be stressed enough if you are hiking 10-15 hours a day.
-Like all of my other gear it was also multi-function which always gets a check mark from me.
+Pillows have always been a challenge for me, waking up throughout the night to restuff my stuff sacks with clothes or fluff up the flattened out ball of brick-like clothing.
+The Hyperlite is a good solution for a better night’s sleep, and proper sleep can’t be stressed enough if you are hiking 10-15 hours a day.
+Like all of my other gear, the pillow is also multi-functional, which always gets a checkmark.